 Our brains function in two primary ways: in safe mode or in survival mode.
 In safe mode, our brains are calm and open to new experiences.
 In survival mode, fear takes over.
 Our brains become hyper-focused on avoiding potential threats, whether they are based on the past or the present.

 According to Levine, “if a person is unable to restore a sense of physical safety in the aftermath of a threatening event, their nervous system gets stuck in the survival states of fight, flight, or freeze.
 The longer survival brain stays on, the harder it is to turn off.”

-This explains why your daughter may have a difficult time being present in the aftermath of a traumatic event.
-Her body’s memory may have a greater capacity than her emotional memory.
-As a result, she may become more hypervigilant and worry that traumatic experiences may repeat themselves.
+This explains why your child may have a difficult time being present in the aftermath of a traumatic event.
+Her body’s memory may have a greater capacity than their emotional memory.
+As a result, they may become more hypervigilant and worry that traumatic experiences may repeat themselves.

 What is Somatic Experiencing?

 Somatic Experiencing helps teens move beyond the cognitive process of understanding their trauma by reprogramming the body’s primitive survival instincts, which allows them to feel a greater sense of connection, safety, and ease in one’s body.
 This model can be applied when processing traumatic events or any negative situations.

 The goal of Somatic Experiencing is to help teens identify:

 - Sensations in specific areas of the body